Home

 Find out more detail on this Armitron model here.

-Choice #2: This second pick comes in at just under $25.
+This second pick for best dive watches in the cheap category comes in at just under $25.
 It is a Casio model but has a much different look than the previous Casio's recommended.

 This dive watch has both analog and digital displays with the digital display located separately and below the analog face.
 In my opinion, this makes the functions easier to read.